Instability cascades in crumpling mylar sheets follow a log-Poisson statistic: Record Dynamics

 Similar to slowly but persistently driven systems showing self-organized criticality \cite{BTW}, which remain steadily ``on the verge of an instability'', the concept of marginal attractor stability \cite{Tang87} is of central importance also to aging systems.
 These are merely perturbed once (i.e., sheared, quenched, loaded, etc) at time $t=0$ and left to relax through a complex free-energy landscape, as illustrated in Fig.\,\ref{fig:FLandscape}.
 Beyond any specific microscopic mechanism, we argue that the aging phenomenology of disordered systems is unified asymptotically by the characteristic landscape features discussed in Fig.~\ref{fig:FLandscape}, allowing to coarse-grain trajectories of aging systems into sequences of independent, record-sized barrier crossings\,\cite{Robe16}.

-In an equilibrium system, any size of fluctuation is associated with a proportionate motion.
+In equilibrium, any size of fluctuation is associated with a proportionate motion.
 In an aging glass, small fluctuations remain ineffective (``in-cage rattle'') and only large ones may amount to irreversible (``cage-breaking'') events that actually relax the system.
 Accordingly, RD associates aging with atypically large but localized fluctuations that lead to intermittent, irreversible events found in spin glasses, polymers, colloids, and granular piles \cite{Bissig03,Buisson03,Parker03,Sibani06a,Yunker09,Kajiya13,Zargar13,Tanaka17,GB20} after a quench, not unlike those observed for crumpling sheets exposed to a load \cite{Shohat23,Lahini23}.
 As the authors of Ref.~\citep{Shohat23} point out, ``quiescent dwell times between avalanches grow with the system\textquoteright s age due to a small yet steady increase in the lowest effective energy barrier''.
-They state that ``after each avalanche, the network reorganizes and slightly stiffens'', similar to the observation of Yunker et al for aging colloids \cite{Yunker09}, concluding that ``As a result, the barrier for the next event increases'', as shown in the inset of their Fig. 3d.
-That this implies a progression of fluctuation records which need to be achieved to advance the dynamics is the fundamental tenet of RD \cite{Sibani03}.
+They report that ``after each avalanche, the network reorganizes and slightly stiffens'', similar to the observation in Ref. \cite{Yunker09} for aging colloids and reminiscent of the exhaustion theory of creep discussed in 1952 in Ref. \cite{Cottrell52}.
+Ref.~\citep{Shohat23} concludes that ``As a result, the barrier for the next event increases'', as shown in the inset of their Fig. 3d.
+This implies a progression of fluctuation records needed to advance the relaxation dynamics, which is the fundamental tenet of RD \cite{Sibani03}.

 These record fluctuations drive the dynamics (i.e., ``set the clock'') in disordered materials, generically.
 While this ``clock'' decelerates as new records are ever harder to achieve, on it, dynamics proceeds homogeneously in $\ln t$ instead of in linear time: Any sequence of $t$ independent events produces records at a rate $\lambda(t)\sim r/t$ \cite{SJ13}.
 This implies for the average number of such intermittent events (``clicks of the clock'') in an interval $\left(t_{w},t\right]$: